Charlesetc/charlesetc/_posts/2016-04-17-rust-monads.markdown

 And `a` still equals (the vector equivalent of) `[[2,4],[2,5],[2,6],[3,4],[3,5],[3,6],[4,4],[4,5],[4,6]]`.

+A Rust macro makes this pretty, but we'll go through the function calls that do the heavy lifting.

 # Monads

 There's a [fancy set of constraints](https://wiki.haskell.org/Monad_laws) about what makes a true monad and what does not.
-For now, I'm just going to explain the type signatures and you can look into the rest if you are so inclined :)
+For now, I'm just going to explain the type signatures and you can look into the rest if you are so inclined 😊

-These are the type signatures of a monad's defining methods in Haskell:
+These are the Haskell type signatures for the methods that define a monad:

 ~~~haskell
 class Monad M where